ValleysEnduro/Dev2/README.md

 I designed this app for event organisers.
 With rising costs of everything it is increasingly difficult to contribute to communities, keep entries from sky rocketing and run a race without going bankrupt.
 So, I decided to develop a web app which will allow anyone from race organisers, charities and clubs to run a cost effective system and succesful races.

 # Vision
-A lightningly fast and lightweight web app with awesome SEO and analytics using bootstrap 5.
+A lightningly fast and lightweight in appearance web app with awesome SEO and analytics using bootstrap 5.

 # Stack
 Django framework which is a comprehensive tech stack out of the box.